ludwig-ai/ludwig-docs/docs/getting_started/serve.md

-Model pipelines trained with Ludwig can be served by spawning a Rest API using the FastAPI library.
+Model pipelines trained with Ludwig can be served by spawning a Rest API using the [FastAPI](https://fastapi.tiangolo.com/) library.

-Let's serve the pipeline we just created.
+Let's serve the model we just created.

 === "CLI"